Why reinvent the wheel? Don't make the

 your buddy explaining the ropes.
 It's for screenplay writers

-but the basic on story structure are useful for short story writers
+but the basics on story structure are useful for short story

 Tufte, Virginia, Artful